 The Registrar is able to serve information notices on any registered person.
 In instances of inaccuracies of registered information, or the submission of potentially inaccurate client information, the Office would usually seek to engage with a registrant to resolve any issues.
 Potential examples of where information notices might be served include (but are not restricted to) where:

-The Registrar is able to serve information notices on any organisation or person not on the Register who she believes to be conducting the business of consultant lobbying.
-Whilst the following criteria alone do not prove that an organisation is conducting the business of consultant lobbying, they are considered grounds for further investigation into the lobbying activities of an organisation, provided that relevant exemptions do not apply:
+As defined by Section 2 of the Act, the Registrar is able to serve information notices on any organisation or person not on the Register who she has reasonable grounds for believing to be conducting the business of consultant lobbying.
+Whilst the following sources of evidence alone do not prove that an organisation is conducting the business of consultant lobbying, they are considered grounds for further investigation into the lobbying activities of an organisation, provided that relevant exemptions do not apply: